Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 # 2. Train an initial model

-Follow these steps to understand the developer workflow to contribute to models, understand the data used to train and test models, and to create the first speech model by making a change to the training data.
-This initial Custom Speech model that you create will be used as a benchmark to which future models can compare their accuracy.
+Follow these steps to understand the developer workflow, the data used to train and test models, and to create the initial Custom Speech model by making a change to the training data.

+The initial Custom Speech model will be used as an accuracy benchmark to compare against future models.

+This template includes sample data from the [cognitive-services-speech-sdk repository](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/sampledata/customspeech) for the purposes of this walk through, including:

+* **`training/related-text.txt`:** [Language, or sentences, data](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#related-text-data-for-training) is a type of [related text](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#related-text-data-for-training) that trains language models.
+* **`training/pronunciation.txt`:** [Pronunciation data](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#guidelines-to-create-a-pronunciation-file) is the second type of related text that also trains language models.
+It should be used in moderation to improve the recognition of words, phrases, and acronyms that are outside of a locale's typical vocabulary.
+* **`training/audio-and-trans.zip`:** This folder of [audio + human-labeled transcript data](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) is used in its entirety to train acoustic models.

+After you've completed this walk through, replace the data in the repo with your project data to start creating a model specific to your project.

-### Table of contents
+## Table of contents

 * [Create pull request for training data updates](#Create-pull-request-for-training-data-updates)
   * [Update training data](#Update-training-data)